rubenkruiper/irec/README.md

 # Intelligent Regulatory Compliancy (iReC)
 Scripts and data to reproduce some of the work done for the iReC project, a collaboration between Northumbria University (NU) and Heriot-Watt University (HWU) that was funded by NU and the Building Research Establishment (BRE).
+More details on the work in this repository can been found in [the paper describing the code and results in this repository](https://linkedbuildingdata.net/ldac2023/files/papers/papers/LDAC2023_paper_4692.pdf), as well as [our position paper on Automated Compliance Checking](https://linkedbuildingdata.net/ldac2023/files/papers/papers/LDAC2023_paper_2636.pdf).

 --------------------
 How to get started